 Food, Health and the Microbiome

-At Norwich Research Park there is a unique multidisciplinary approach to research in the field of food and health and the fundamental relationship between them.
+The Norwich Research Park has developed a unique multidisciplinary approach to food innovation, development and safety with a specialisation in the field of food and health and the fundamental relationship between them.

 The microbiome is a term used to describe all the microorganisms in a particular environment.
 Referring to the human microbiome would mean all the microbes that live in and on a human body.
 Our bodies contain more microorganisms than cells, and they play an important role in in many elements of human health.
 The Quadram Institute is at the forefront of the interface between food, gut biology and health, and an important part of their research involves understanding the interactions between food and the gut microbiome.